Pair Correlation of the Fractional Parts of $\alpha n^\theta$: Acknowledgements

 \section{Acknowledgements}

-AS was supported by Austrian Science Fund (FWF): projects Y-901 and F-5512.
-NT was supported by a Schr\"{o}dinger Fellowship of the Austrian Science Fund (FWF): project J-4464.
-The authors would like to thank Jens Marklof and Zeev Rudnick for comments on a earlier draft and Christoph Aistleitner, Daniel El-Baz and Marc Munsch for discussions and comments.
+AS was supported by the Austrian Science Fund (FWF): project M 3246-N. NT was supported by a Schr\"{o}dinger Fellowship of the Austrian Science Fund (FWF): project J 4464-N. The authors would like to thank Jens Marklof and Zeev Rudnick for comments on a earlier draft and Christoph Aistleitner, Daniel El-Baz and Marc Munsch for discussions and comments.
+We are especially grateful to the anonymous {referees} for their thorough reading and many insightful comments.